Renormalization group improved pressure for hot and dense quark matter: RGOPT pressure results at NLO

 \subsection{Including glue contribution: confrontation to lattice results}

-In principle a rather similar RGOPT treatment of the pure glue sector should be possible, generalizing within our framework the hard thermal loop (HTL) originally proposed in \cite{HTLbasic}, that essentially introduces a gauge-invariant (non-local) effective Lagrangian properly describing a gluon (thermal) ``mass" term in the HTLpt approximation.
-However, this requires technically the evaluation of presently unknown and quite involved thermal integrals, that we leave for future work~\cite{gluons}.
+In principle a rather similar RGOPT treatment of the pure glue sector should be possible, building on the hard thermal loop (HTL) originally proposed in \cite{HTLbasic}, with a gauge-invariant (non-local) effective Lagrangian properly describing Landau damping and screening with a gluon (thermal) ``mass" term.
+However, this requires technically the evaluation of presently unknown and quite involved thermal integrals.
+More precisely, the RG-restoring subtraction analogous of Eq.(\ref{PRGPT}) for nonzero gluon mass $m_D$ requires to calculate exact two-loop HTL $m^4_g \alpha_S$ contributions, rather than expanded in $m^2_D/T^2$ up to order $\alpha_S^{5/2}$, as calculated e.g. in \cite{HTLptg2L,HTLptg3L}.
+Such a calculation involves up to five-dimensional complicated integrals, due to the highly nontrivial dressing of gluon propagators and vertices rooted in the HTL formalism.
+We leave such considerations for future work~\cite{gluons}.
 Therefore as above anticipated in the present work we treat the pure glue contribution most conservatively in a standard perturbative manner.
 At the same NLO, the standard perturbative pure glue contribution has the well-known expression \cite{Pglue} \be \frac{P^{PT}_g}{P_{g,SB}} = 1 -\frac{15}{4}\left (\frac{g}{4\pi^2}\right ) +{\cal O}(g^2) , \ee where the ideal gluon gas pressure is $P_{g,SB}=(8 \pi^2/45)\, T^4$.
 Thus we simply add the perturbative NLO contribution Eq.(\ref{Pg2L}) (properly normalized) to our NLO RGOPT quark contributions Eq.(\ref{P2LRGOPT}), and for the numerical illustrations below we normalize our results to the full ideal pressure of quarks plus gluons: $P_{SB}\to P_{q,SB}+P_{g,SB}$~\footnote{As a slight abuse of notation, note that in Figs. \ref{Pmg2vsPT}-\ref{PRGmu400} where only quark contributions are included, $P_{SB}$ designates the sole quark ideal pressure Eq.(\ref{Pqsb}), while in Figs.\ref{Pmg2vsPTg}-\ref{PRGprescg} below $P_{SB}\equiv P_{q,SB}+P_{g,SB}$.}\\ Following the progressive elaboration levels as in the previously shown quark pressure approximations, we first illustrate in Fig.\ref{Pmg2vsPTg} the results of using the simple perturbatively re-expanded approximation for $\overline m$, Eq.(\ref{mbarg2}), for the quark contribution, but supplemented now by the NLO glue contribution, Eq.(\ref{Pg2L}).
 The resulting RGOPT pressure is compared with both the (massless quark) state-of-the-art ${\rm N}^3$LO pQCD, which expression is taken from Ref. \cite{pQCD4L}, and to available LQCD results from Ref.~\cite{LQCD2010,LQCD2014,LQCD2018}.
 As is seen, adding the NLO PT glue contribution puts our results in the right ballpark of LQCD data, with clearly visible improvement as compared to pQCD, both for the central scale choice and resulting remnant scale uncertainty.
 (We also note that using instead the similar RG perturbative approximation Eq.(\ref{mbarRGg2}) gives almost undistinguishable results from Fig. \ref{Pmg2vsPTg}, illustrating the low order perturbative consistency of the two different MOP and RG prescriptions). \\